Airlangga Hartarto

 Airlangga Hartarto (born 1 October 1962) is an Indonesian politician and businessman.
-He is the current Coordinating Minister for Economic Affairs in President Joko Widodo's Onward Indonesia Cabinet, appointed on 23 October 2019.
-He is also the chairman of Golkar Party.
+He is the current Coordinating Minister for Economic Affairs in President Prabowo Subianto's Red and White Cabinet.
+He was also the chairman of Golkar Party from 2017 to 2024.

 Early life and education

 Airlangga was born in the East Java capital of Surabaya on 1 October 1962.
 His father Hartarto Sastrosoenarto, an engineer and politician, served as a minister in various portfolios for former president Suharto for 15 years from 1983 to 1998.